 Finally, in addition to the world’s best peaks and glaciers, Chamonix offers the world’s best shopping!
 The village is stocked with high end jewelry, clothing, and designer boutiques.
 And, for serious adventurers like us, we can shop to our heart’s content at some of the world’s greatest outdoor adventure stores.
 This is the place to find the best ski equipment and clothing.

 After a week in the mountains, how about a week in the Mediterranean?
 Holidaze is offering a six day post-trip to Sicily.

 Contact me at [email protected] or 210-846-3180 to find out more about the Alpine adventure and Sicily post-trip.
-I hope you can join us on this adventure of a lifetime!
+This truly was an adventure of a lifetime!

-9 Days • 11 Meals Step into history and discover a place where the mythical Greek Gods ruled the world.
-Spend three nights in Athens and visit the Acropolis with its crowning glory, the Parthenon.
-Travel by high- speed ferries across the Aegean Sea to the islands of Mykonos and Santorini where you can immerse yourself in the relaxed lifestyle during your stays.
-Friendly islanders are eager to welcome you to their picture-perfect paradise of whitewashed houses, seafront promenades and flower-filled lanes lined with quaint cafés and shops.
+9 Days • 11 Meals!
+We stepped into history and discovered a place where the mythical Greek Gods ruled the world.
+Spent three nights in Athens and visit the Acropolis with its crowning glory, the Parthenon.
+Traveled by high- speed ferries across the Aegean Sea to the islands of Mykonos and Santorini where we could immerse ourselves in the relaxed lifestyle during our stay.
+Friendly islanders were eager to welcome us to their picture-perfect paradise of whitewashed houses, seafront promenades and flower-filled lanes lined with quaint cafés and shops.

 11 Meals(7 breakfasts and 4 dinners)